RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly

 \section{Abstract}

-The proactive prediction of anomalies (AP) in multivariate time series (MTS) is a critical challenge to ensure system dependability.
-The difficulty lies in identifying subtle anomaly precursors concealed within normal signals.
-However, existing unsupervised methods, trained exclusively on normal data, demonstrate a fundamental propensity to reconstruct normal patterns.
-Consequently, when confronted with weak precursors, their predictions are dominated by the normal pattern, submerging the very signal required for prediction.
-To contend with the limitation, we propose RED-F, a Reconstruction-Elimination based Dual-stream Contrastive Forecasting framework, comprising the Reconstruction-Elimination Model (REM) and the Dual-stream Contrastive Forecasting Model (DFM).
-The REM utilizes a hybrid time-frequency mechanism to mitigate the precursor, generating a purified, normal-pattern baseline.
-The DFM then receives this purified baseline and the original sequence which retains the precursor as parallel inputs.
-At the core of our framework, RED-F employs a contrastive forecast that transforms the difficult task of absolute signal detection into a simpler, more robust task of relative trajectory comparison by computing the divergence between these two predictive streams.
-This contrastive mechanism serves to amplify the faint precursor signal.
-Furthermore, the DFM is trained with a novel Multi-Series Prediction (MSP) objective, which leverages distant future context to enhance its predictive sensitivity.
-Extensive experiments on six real-world datasets demonstrate the superior capability of RED-F in anomaly prediction tasks.
+Anomaly prediction (AP) in multivariate time series (MTS) is crucial to ensure system dependability.
+Existing methods either focus solely on whether an anomaly is imminent without providing precise predictions for the future anomaly, or performing predictions directly on historical data, which is easily drowned out by the normal patterns.
+To address the challenges in AP task, we propose RED-F, a novel framework comprised of the Reconstruction-Elimination Model (REM) and the Dual-stream Contrastive Forecasting Model (DFM).
+We utilize REM to construct a baseline of normal patterns from historical data, providing a foundation for subsequent predictions of anomalies.
+Then DFM simultaneously predicts both the constructed normal pattern and the current window, employing a contrastive forecast that transforms the difficult AP task into a simpler, more robust task of relative trajectory comparison by computing the divergence between these two predictions.
+To enable the forecasting model to generate a prediction not easily obscured by normal patterns, we propose a Multi-Series Prediction (MSP) training objective to enhance its sensitivity to the current window.
+Extensive experiments on multiple real-world datasets demonstrate the superior capability of RED-F in anomaly prediction tasks.
+Our code is available at \href{http://github.com/PenyChen/RED-F}{http://github.com/PenyChen/RED-F}.